vivarium-collective/vivarium-core/doc/guides/compartments.rst

 We define topologies as dictionaries with process names as keys and dictionaries (termed "sub-dictionaries") as values.
-These sub-dictionaries have port names as keys and store names as values.
+These sub-dictionaries have port names as keys and paths to stores as values.
 For example, the topology for the ATP example we have been considering might look like this:

 .. code-block:: python

     {
         'sodium_pump': {
-            'cytoplasm': 'cell',
+            'cytoplasm': ('cell',),
-            'extracellularSpace': 'bloodVessel',
+            'extracellularSpace': ('bloodVessel',),
         },
         'metabolism': {
-            'cytoplasm': 'cell',
+            'cytoplasm': ('cell',),
         },
     }